 An important and popular package that is used for generating hypertext links in PDF files produced by pdflatex is hyperref.
-Its documentation strongly recommends that it be included last, because it redefines a large number of Lagrange in the macros, including those for section headings, cross references, bibliography item references, equations, figures, tables, and Internet URLs.
+Its documentation strongly recommends that it be included last, because it redefines a large number of Large X internal macros, including those for section headings, cross references, bibliography item references, equations, figures, tables, and Internet URLs.